ggabarrin/noscript-tag-blocker/README.md

 ---

 **Note**: _This extension is built using the WebExtensions API for cross-browser compatibility.
-However, it currently uses the [webRequest.filterResponseData()](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/webRequest/filterResponseData) function, which at moment is only supported by Firefox._
+However, it uses the [webRequest.filterResponseData()](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/webRequest/filterResponseData) function, which is currently only supported by Firefox._

-## Building
+## Build

 1. Clone this repository